fluke/restockrocket.io/index.md

   <i>Install Restock Rocket, then sit back & relax while we work round the clock to help you recover lost sales.</i>
 </div>
 <div class="content">
   <p>According to IBM, retailers lose around $93 BILLION every year in sales due to out of stock products.
 We don’t want you to add to this statistic.<br/><br/>With Restock Rocket, allow your customers to subscribe to alerts for any out-of-stock product.
 When you restock, they will instantly receive an email alert informing them to make a purchase before stock runs out!
-Through beautifully designed “Email me when Available” buttons, sign-Up forms and persuasive emails, we ensure that you recover lost sales and boost your revenue.<br/><br/> Let us help you convert stock-outs into opportunities for future sales -<br/>
+Through beautifully designed “Email me when Available” buttons, sign-up forms and persuasive emails, we ensure that you recover lost sales and boost your revenue.<br/><br/> Let us help you convert stock-outs into opportunities for future sales -<br/>
     <ul>
       <li>Automatically send email alerts to subscribed customers as soon as a product comes back in stock</li>
-      <li>Design your own “Email me when Available”Button, sign-up form & email template with live preview.</li>
+      <li>Design your own “Email me when Available” button, sign-up form & email template with live preview.</li>
       <li>Ready to go in just 1 minute!</li>
       <li>Supports almost all themes out of the box.
 No coding required.</li>
       <li>Instant email delivery</li>